ajkd/Traffic-Light-Control-Using-Image-Processing-With-openCV/README.md

 <a href="https://www.youtube.com/watch?v=u2S3lT_q-E4" target="_blank"><img src="image2.png" alt="TRAFFIC CONTROL" width="340" height="180" border="10" /></a>

 ### Working Model
- - Application written in Python and runs in windows environment
+ - Application written in Python and c++ ( refer readme.md at cpp folder for more info about c++ ) and  runs in windows environment
  - Vehicle present in lanes is detected by sensors and web cams
  - Sensors are connected to Arduino board and Arduino board connected to application windows machine via serial port.
 Application will communicate with application running in Arduino to read sensor data.
 Application will determine presence of traffic by received values of Sensor data.
  - Web cams are directly  connected to windows machine and images of vehicle movements on lanes are detected and processed by Python/OpenCV
  - LEDs are used as traffic lights which are connected to Arduino board